Hybrid Email Moderation in Office 365

 Bob is a good dude, we will click APPROVE. and let us pause for a second here.
 Bob by pressing APPROVE, he is like sending email that looks like this:

 Guess who will be sending this message?
-Of course Exchange on premise, and since there is a connector between on-premises Exchange and Exchange Online with @contoso.onmicrosoft.com as a destination SMTP address space, the hybrid servers will forward the message to Exchange Online.
+Of course Exchange on-premises, and since there is a connector between on-premises Exchange and Exchange Online with @contoso.onmicrosoft.com as a destination SMTP address space, the hybrid servers will forward the message to Exchange Online.

 Guess who is protecting Exchange Online?
 Yes it is Exchange Online Protection EOP.
 This EOP system has a wall of defense called Accepted Domains and Directory Based Edge Blocking.
 Also the domain contoso.onmicrosoft.com is defined as Authoritative domain in Exchange Online.